greatroboticslab/LlaVAGraph/README.md

     --report_to none
 ```

-Here is the data needed for running the trainning
+Here is the data needed for running the trainning.
+Specifically, these two files are in the google drive.

+trainingData.json
+zero3.json
+the training and testing images.

 https://drive.google.com/file/d/1amdSPdiPv1uonQpTGUKBgJOA7TGd3wYy/view?usp=drive_link